KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 ## Address whitelisting

-If you are using a whitelist for incoming transactions (recommended to avoid dust attacks!) funding top ups will come from `RDragoNHdwovvsDLSLMiAEzEArAD3kq6FN` for your Main node, and `RHound8PpyhVLfi56dC7MK3ZvvkAmB3bvQ` for your 3P node, so add these address to your respective whitelists.
+If you are using a whitelist for incoming transactions (recommended to avoid dust attacks!) funding top ups will come from `RDragoNHdwovvsDLSLMiAEzEArAD3kq6FN` for your Main node, and `RHound8PpyhVLfi56dC7MK3ZvvkAmB3bvQ` for your 3P node, so add these addresses to your respective whitelists.

 ## Firewall and Ports